elfelrandcor/elfelrandcor/README.md

 ### Hi there 👋

-## I'm a 👨‍💻 Full-Stack Developer working in Rostov-on-Don, Russia
+## I'm a 👨‍💻 Full-Stack Developer.
+Now living in Batumi, Georgia 🇬🇪

 - 🔭 I’m currently free for hire.
 Relocation preferred ✈️
 - 🌱 I’m currently learning Swift and Elixir